How to Refinance from a USDA Loan to a Conventional Loan

 USDA Refinancing

-The USDA does offer loan refinancing.
-However, the same restrictions apply to newly refinanced loans, which is why many borrowers pursue a conventional loan.
-There are three main USDA refinancing options.
+The USDA does offer refinancing options, but the same program restrictions apply — which is why many borrowers ultimately pursue a conventional loan instead.
+There are three main USDA refinancing options:

-- USDA Streamlined Refinance—This program is similar to the USDA Streamlined-Assist Refinance program.
-It won’t require a new appraisal, but the lender will do a credit and income check.
+- USDA Streamlined Refinance — Similar to the Streamlined-Assist, but requires a credit and income check.
+No appraisal required.
 Learn more about both USDA streamlined refinance options here.

-- USDA Non-Streamlined Refinance—This loan program is similar to taking out a new mortgage with a new appraisal, full income review, and credit check.
+- USDA Non-Streamlined Refinance — Similar to taking out a new mortgage, with a full appraisal, income review, and credit check.

 The Refinancing Process